psoukie/zipchord/README.md

 - **After punctuation**

 **Auto-capitalization** offers three options:
 - **Off:** Automatic capitalization is not used.
-(To manually capitalize a chorded word, briefly press Shift before the chord entry.)
+(To manually capitalize a chorded word, press Shift in parallel with the chord entry.)
 - **For chords only:** Text is automatically capitalized only for words entered using chords.
 - **For all input:** All text is automatically capitalized even for regular typing.

+**Output delay:** In some situations, the window you are typing in might be outputting the chords with some distortions (where keystrokes are replaced incorrectly).
+In that case, you can try setting the Output delay to 50ms, which can solve the issue.

 ### Enabling and Disabling the Chords